Zarmeena667/Midterm-Project-LHL/README.md

 ## Key Questions

 Studying available datasets to find relationships between different variables.
 Key questions included:
 1. What makes a book highly rated?
-Do factors like price and review numbers affect rating?
+Do factors like price, genre and review numbers affect rating?
 2. What is the general trend of books that make it to the best-selling list?
 3. Which authors make it to the best sellers list more often?